dhadkara/AWSCerts-prep/security.md

 ![Coginito Pools](images/cognito-pools.png)

 __Push Synchronization__ Cognito user Push Sync to send silent push notification of user data updates to multiple device type associated with user id.
 It levereges SNS internally.

+__Amazon Cognito Streams__ gives developers control and insight into their data stored in Amazon Cognito.
+Developers can now configure a Kinesis stream to receive events as data is updated and synchronized.
+Amazon Cognito can push each dataset change to a Kinesis stream you own in real time.